pkom79/email-metrics-cloud/docs/BRANDING.md

 ---
 If you find a UI that deviates from this guide, log it and standardize by replacing ad-hoc markup with the shared components/utilities above.

+## Flow Step Analysis — Score & Tooltip Nomenclature

+Scope: Applies to both UI and export surfaces.
+Keep naming, formatting, and calculations in strict parity.

+- Pillars and weights: Money 70, Deliverability 20, Confidence 10 (total 100).
+- Money pillar (70 points total) is composed of two 0–35 point sub-parts:
+  - Revenue Index (RI): points = 35 × clamp(RI, 0, 2.0) / 2.0.
+RI is the step’s Revenue per Email divided by the baseline median RPE across steps.
+For single‑step flows, the baseline uses flows‑only account RPE for the selected window (exclude campaigns).
+  - Email Rev Share (ERS): keep existing bins; max 35 points.
+Label everywhere as “Email Rev Share (ERS)”.
+- Deliverability (20 points): additive bins with a low‑volume adjustment.
+In tooltips, show each bin as “→ value/max” (no plus sign), using title case labels.
+- Confidence (10 points): 1 point per 100 emails sent in the window, capped at 10.
+- Score N/A: When store revenue in the selected window is zero, show “Score N/A” in the UI; export should also note the lack of store revenue.
+- Notes: When RI ≥ 1.4, include “High Revenue Index” in the notes.
+Retain the high‑revenue guardrail note when applicable.

+Formatting:
+- RI display: use “x.x×” format in tooltips (e.g., “1.4×”).
+- Use `tabular-nums` on numeric tooltip rows for alignment.

+Color and Icons:
+- Use brand semantic colors per this guide.
+Keep section header icon in purple.
+Tooltip icon via `InfoTooltipIcon`.